-Rated “AV” and recognized by Martindale-Hubbell in Bar Register of Preeminent Lawyers for 18 consecutive years.
-Named one of Texas Super Lawyers each year since its inception in 2003
+Rated “AV” and recognized by Martindale-Hubbell in Bar Register of Preeminent Lawyers for 21 consecutive years (1999-2020).
+Named one of Texas Super Lawyers each year since its inception in 2003.
+2015 Inductee in to the Texas Criminal Defense Lawyer's Association Hall of Fame.
+2020 Recipient of the Blackstone Award by the Tarrant County Bar Association in recognition of a legal career that exemplifies professional aptitude, integrity, and courage.
+It is the Bar's highest honor.

 Practice Area: Criminal Law (White Collar); Administrative, Securities Law, and Civil Rights